stephenk02/stephenk02.github.io.old/_posts/neural_research/2016-10-09-Neural-Design.md

 <h4>The Output Layer</h4>
 Output is not as complicated, but it needs to be detailed at the very least.
 Once again referring to MarI/O, a game output layer usually contains the controller input that the console can accept.
 The keyboard is fine to represent, because it's just some buttons, but how should the mouse view be represented?
 I think that the best way to feed input through the mouse would be to simply feed a positive or negative value for the x / y axis view movement, ignoring the angle that the player is currently facing and only looking to modify it to see a result.
 The network should be able to track how feeding each input modifies the sensory data.

+In any case, this will all take some experimentation to lock down.
+Hopefully we can see how it looks in the weeks to come!

 <h4>Sources</h4>
 <ul class="sources">